Ishaaq-dev/WordSquare/README.md

 --->roseovensendends, endssendroseoven
 --->BravadoRenamedAnalogyValuersAmoebasDegradeOdyssey
 --->OdysseyRenamedBravadoValuersAnalogyAmoebasDegrade
-->the alrogithm will return all the possible word sqaures
+->the alrogithm will return all possible word sqaures

 What does not work:
 I could not get from a string of letters "eeeeddoonnnsssrv" to a string that contained the words "roseovensendends" in any order.